Yuheng3107/aichallenge/README.md

 # National AI Student Challenge 2022
 This is the GitHub Repo for the National AI Student Challenge 2022.
 We have used [PeekingDuck](https://github.com/aisingapore/PeekingDuck) as our core tool for Computer Vision.

+There are *two modes* in which you can run our app in.

+The first is developer mode, where you can see the poses drawn onto the picture, and is used by us natively for testing/debugging.
+You can try out this mode to better understand how our model works.

+The second is the production web server mode (unfortunately it can only support one connection at a time currently), which we intend to deploy to the cloud for the end-user, where they can use it on both Desktop and Mobile to aid in their exercise.

+Please see the prequisites required for running our app in its respective modes.

-## Prerequisites
+## Prerequisites for Dev Mode
-Running our app requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, and finally, a browser such as Google Chrome or Microsoft Edge which supports multi-part responses which are required to stream the PeekingDuck image data onto the web application.
+Running our app in development mode requires the installation of git, a Version Control Software (to clone the repository), as well as Python3 to run the code, and finally, a browser such as Google Chrome or Microsoft Edge which supports multi-part responses which are required to stream the PeekingDuck image data onto the web application.

 ### Installing Git
 Git can be installed by visiting [this link](https://git-scm.com/downloads).